Sunlight forced my eyes open.

 I didn’t know how I could feel something like that toward someone I barely knew.
 But Lucifer, he actually frightened me.

-What kind of scene would it be, seeing him again…
+What kind of scene would it be, seeing him again.

 I was lost in thought when suddenly a voice came from the doorway: “God has not set a deadline, Your Highness needn’t rush to finish it at once.”

 A six-winged angel stood before me.
-He had just folded his wings, dressed in a long robe of black and white, with a silver chain hanging down his chest, a massive crucifix dangling at the end.
+He had just folded his wings, dressed in a long robe of black and white, with a silver chain hanging down his chest, a massive cross dangling at the end.
 He held a thick book in one arm, glasses perched on his nose, and soft bangs falling across the crystal lenses.
 The eyes behind them were deep and magnetic…

-I was still admiring his refined presence—when I realized it was Metatron.
+I was still admiring his refined presence when I realized it was Metatron.

 I nodded.

 Metatron clutched the book a little tighter, his expression unreadable.
 But then he raised an eyebrow and said with perfect seriousness, “So this is where you’ve been.
-We thought you’d turned into a dove and flown off.”
+We thought you’d turned into a pigeon and flown off.”

 Steady footsteps echoed through the vast hall.

-“I’ve decided on the name for the woman,” came a young man’s voice—clear, crisp, no more than twenty-something in tone, but not frivolous.
+“I’ve decided on the name for the woman,” came a man’s voice—clear, crisp, no more than twenty-something in tone, but not frivolous.
 Every syllable perfectly enunciated.

 The moment I heard it, that same tension returned, tightening every nerve in my body.
 I didn’t even dare to breathe, and quietly shuffled toward the doorway.